OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Related Work

 \subsection{Industrial Anomaly Detection}

 Traditional anomaly detection methods intend to discriminate and localize defects using only normal samples during training, and can generally be categorized into two types.
-Embedding-based methods~\cite{roth2022towards, hyun2024reconpatch, jiang2022softpatch, defard2021padim, guo2024dinomaly} typically extract embeddings from a pre-trained model into a compact subspace or a memory bank.
-Anomalies are then separated from normal samples by comparing embeddings.
-Reconstruction-based methods~\cite{he2024mambaad, fan2024revitalizing, zavrtanik2021draem, zhang2024realnet, zhang2023diffusionad, fang2023fastrecon} train a reconstruction network using only normal samples.
+Embedding-based methods~\cite{roth2022towards, hyun2024reconpatch, jiang2022softpatch, defard2021padim, guo2024dinomaly} typically extract embeddings from a pre-trained model and map them into a compact subspace or a memory bank for comparison to detect anomalies.
+Reconstruction-based methods~\cite{he2024mambaad, fan2024revitalizing, zavrtanik2021draem, zhang2024realnet, zhang2023diffusionad, fang2023fastrecon} train a reconstruction model using only normal samples.
 By failing to accurately reconstruct anomalous regions, reconstruction errors serve as anomaly scores.